altreact/archbk/README.md

    ___* Make sure that developer mode is enabled.
    (enabling developer mode will wipe everything on the chromebook's internal flash memory. back up anything you want to keep.)___

-     Hold down the ESC and Refresh keys and poke the ower button.
+     Hold down the ESC and Refresh keys and poke the Power button.
      At the Recovery screen press Ctrl-D
      (there's no prompt - you have to know to do it).